High velocity vent in a patented non-oscillating version to ISO 15364:2007 / MSC Circ. 677 and ISO 16852

 The secondary valve will release over-pressure only; it has no blow-down.

-Its capacity is relatively small and it will take care of all in-voyage
+Its capacity is relatively small for in-voyage

 set-point of the primary valve and therefore de-pressurization of